Regular Sounds in a Caribbean Rural Neighborhood

 There are also unwelcome sounds like mosquitoes buzzing, neighbors quarreling across the fence and radios blaring loud enough for an entire block to hear.
 Fortunately, neither the sounds we like nor those we dislike last forever, and pleasant sounds come around often enough.

-From among other sounds (like dogs barking, weed cutters trimming) which are also common in upscale city areas, the ten sounds selected for this article are influenced by the Kittitian (of St. Kitts) rural neighborhood in which the author presently resides.
-Different sounds in different neighbors can also promote happy moods.
+From among other sounds (like dogs barking, weed cutters trimming) which are also common in upscale city areas, the ten selected for this article are common in the Kittitian (of St. Kitts) rural neighborhood.

 See, Hear Several Roosters Crow